Okefenokee Nature Trip

 “The swamp looks changed, but beautiful,” says Campbell.
 “It grows back very quickly.”

-The Native American term Okefenokee means “bubbling water.”
-Although you may not experience water bubbling before your eyes, you definitely will feel shivers of excitement as you discover Okefenokee.
+The Native American term Okefenokee means “land of trembling earth.”
+Although you may not experience the ground trembling beneath your feet, you definitely will feel shivers of excitement as you discover Okefenokee.